arrownj/odps/intl.en-US/Development/Data upload and download/Bulk data channel SDK example/Simple upload.md

 # Simple upload

 Tunnel SDK is a tunnel service provided by MaxCompute to upload and download large amounts of offline data.
-Tunnel SDK applies only to scenarios where you upload or download 64 MB or more data each time.
-If you upload or download less than 64 MB streaming data each time, we recommend that you use DataHub for better performance and user experience.

 ## Procedure